In Australia, both parties do not have to agree to a divorce to be granted.

 Filing a sole application for divorce in Australia involves the following steps:

-Obtain the Application: The divorce application form is available online from the Federal Circuit Court website.
-Choose the option for a sole application.
+Obtain the Application: The divorce application form is available online from the Federal Circuit Court website and can be completed online through the Commonwealth Courts Portal.

 Complete the Application: Fill out the application with information about your marriage, separation, children (if any), and other relevant details.
 Ensure all sections are completed accurately.